 Love is perhaps one of the most overused words ever, but there’s a reason for that.
 It’s a word, a concept and a practice that we would die without.
 Mother love is perhaps the first type we experience.
 Being a mother of three and a grandmother to six, it occurs to me that without that initial outpouring from my own mother, I would not be so good at it.
 It’s a love that comes through her eyes, her lullabies, and her hands gently caressing my cheeks as I fell to sleep.
 This love I mimicked, and felt, with my own boys.

-There seems to be no end to our love of food.
+There seems to be no end to our affinity for food.
 Our fully stocked supermarkets, prevalent specialty shops, chain restaurants and television programs throw food at us from every direction.
 Chefs are super stars and compete with each other to prove who can dish up the best eats.
-We love to watch them battle.
-Chocolate is the most loved flavor in the world.
+We enjoy watching them battle.
+Chocolate is the most enjoyed flavor in the world.
 Each one of us has at least one food that we are consumed by love for.

 The power of music to soothe, enliven, and bless provokes a response in us that can only be described as love.
 Amazing Grace, The Star Spangled Banner, Celebration and The Hallelujah Chorus will each, in their turn, drive us to our knees or have us dancing on our feet.
 There are thousands of musical creations like these to enrich our lives.